5atchm1n/dotfiles/README.md

 highlight all the Ecole42 functions (ft_function) -- GNL stuff as well

 ### MY_STEUP.SH
-you just need to run the script --beta so read the code before you exe -- **only works on clean installs for now !!**
+you just need to run the script -- **if you cant read it dont use it**